rkmtlab/Aware/README.md

 # Database for Call Detection using Prosody
 This is the research repository for **Aware: Intuitive Device Activation Using Prosody for Natural Voice Interactions (CHI 2022)**.
-It contains the the database.
+It contains a dataset containing keywords and sentences for calling/not-calling the device spoken from multiple directions and distances.
+The data was collected using an 8-channel microphone array (Matrix Voice).

 Link to the dataset: [Dropbox](https://www.dropbox.com/s/969ldu4acl0ubus/aware_prosody_dataset.tar.gz?dl=0)